alvinliu0/HumanGaussian/README.md

 ```

 ## Text Prompts Gallery
-The text prompts that are used to qualitative/ablation visual results demonstration are included in `prompts_gallery.txt`.
+The text prompts that are used for qualitative/ablation visual results demonstration are included in `prompts_gallery.txt`.

 ## Pretrained Models
 We recommend you to prepare below pre-trained models before the training process:

 * [SMPL-X](https://smpl-x.is.tue.mpg.de/).
-Please kindly refer to the SMPL-X project page for download instructions;
+Please kindly refer to the SMPL-X project page for the download instructions;

 * [Texture-Structure Joint Model](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155165198_link_cuhk_edu_hk/EYFLeeQznhRMk2OSNIt5a4EB27Vrx36Y7Nl4RbSbVGFSHQ?e=EkBNhW), which is trained on the text-image-depth pairs annotated by [MiDaS](https://github.com/isl-org/MiDaS) on the LAION dataset.

+After downloading the above models, you could specify the path to SMPL-X model in `system.smplx_path`, and the path to Texture-Structure Joint Model in `system.guidance.model_key` of the config file.

 If you want to run the inference/rendering based on the pretrained 3DGS avatars, you could download all the related avatar `.ply` files in: